Second Wilson shadow cabinet

-Harold Wilson of the Labour Party would form his Second Shadow Cabinet, as Leader of Her Majesty’s Most Loyal Opposition, after losing the 1970 general election to Conservative Edward Heath.
-He would retain leadership of the Opposition for the length of the Heath Ministry, from 1970 − 1974.
-In February 1974, his party would narrowly win an election.
-Wilson was then forced to form a minority government, which would only last until another election in October of that year.
-After that election, Wilson would form a majority government.
+Harold Wilson of the Labour Party formed his Second Shadow Cabinet as Leader of Her Majesty's Most Loyal Opposition after losing the 1970 general election to Conservative Edward Heath.

+He retained leadership of the Opposition for the length of the Heath ministry from 1970 to 1974.
+In February 1974, his party narrowly won an election.
+Wilson was then forced to form a minority government that lasted only until another election in October of that year.
+Following that election, Wilson formed a majority government.